kerrychu-zen/pii_recognition/docs/development.md

 gem install zendesk_apps_tools
 ```

 Navigate to **app_local** directory it contains all necessary files for any ZAT commands to run.
-Here, start a local HTTP server and then you will be able to talk to your Zendesk product instance.
+Here, start a local HTTP server and then you can talk to your Zendesk product instance.
 ``` sh
 zat server
 ```